Louisa the vet on... What to know about heatstroke in pets

 To kick off our season of summer safety tips, veterinarian Dr Louisa Lane tells us all about heatstroke in pets.

-You can avoid heatstroke by keeping your dog and cat out of the heat and make sure they always have access to shady spaces and drinking water.
+You can avoid heatstroke by keeping your pets out of the heat, with constant access to shady spaces and drinking water.
 Never leave your pet in a hot, poorly-ventilated space like a conservatory or a hot car.

-If you think your pet has heat stroke, move them into the shade and poor cool (not cold!) water on them.
-You must call your vet for advice.
+If you think your pet has heat stroke, move them into the shade and poor cool (not cold!) water on them, and call your vet.

-When our pets overheat, and are unable to cool down, they can develop a life-threatening condition known as heat stroke.
+When our pets overheat, and are unable to cool down, they can develop a life-threatening condition called heat stroke.

 What is heat stroke?